welkinhealth/slate/source/data_api.html.md

 }'
 ```

-Security best practices dictates keeping PII and PHI out of URLs (in the path or in query parameters) because information in URLs can be inadvertently exposed via client, network, proxy and server logs and other mechanisms.
+Security best practices dictate keeping PII and PHI out of URLs (in the path or in query parameters) because information in URLs can be inadvertently exposed via client, network, proxy and server logs and other mechanisms.

 Accordingly, Welkin supports sending sensitive API parameters as a part of a POST body for performing *find* actions.
 This is accomplished via the *Find By Post* methods of this API.